How to Choose Age-Appropriate Playground Equipment

 Wear and Tear

 Even if initially designed for a particular age group, older equipment might no longer be safe if worn out or damaged.
 Sara often takes her twins, Ethan and Olivia, to a neighborhood playground.
+Over the years, she's seen the slide fade and noticed some cracks.

-While the slide was initially designed for preschool-aged kids, its current state makes it unsafe, indicating the need for urgent repairs or replacement.
+On one visit, she sees a jagged edge on the slide's surface, posing a potential risk to children sliding down.
+While the slide was initially designed for preschool-aged kids, its current state makes it unsafe, indicating the need to update or replace old playground equipment.

 Interactive Components